sg893052/sonic-buildimage/platforms/beacon_led/chassis_port_locator_led_hld.md

 ##### SAI Profile

-- SAI_LED_PORT_LOCATOR_FW_FILE
+- **SAI_LED_PORT_LOCATOR_FW_FILE**

-    This key provides the path to custom port-locator firmware, and it defaults to '/usr/share/sonic/platform/port-locator.bin'
+    This key provides the path to custom port-locator firmware, and it defaults to **'/usr/share/sonic/platform/port-locator.bin'**.<br>
-    If the firmware does not exist, the generic port-locator firmware will be activated and uses by the configurations specified in SAI_LED_PORT_LOCATOR_CONFIG_FILE
+    If the firmware does not exist, the generic port-locator firmware will be activated and the platform configuration must be supplied via SAI_LED_PORT_LOCATOR_CONFIG_FILE

-- SAI_LED_PORT_LOCATOR_CONFIG_FILE
+- **SAI_LED_PORT_LOCATOR_CONFIG_FILE**

-    This key provides the path to the platform-specific config file for the generic port-locator firmware, and it's unused in the case of custom port-locator.bin
+    This key provides the path to the platform-specific config file for the generic port-locator firmware, and it's unused in the case of custom port-locator firmware.<br>
+    It defaults to **'/usr/share/sonic/platform/port-locator.soc'**

+Note: Either one of the above file must be present on the platform to enable the port-locator support.

 ##### SAI Attributes